ben6uw/Harrison_Lee_et-al-2024/README.md

 # Harrison_Lee_et-al-2024
-Wide ranging genetic variation in sensitivity to rapamycin in Drosophila melanogaster
+**Wide ranging genetic variation in sensitivity to rapamycin in *Drosophila melanogaster*** Benjamin R Harrison, Mitchell B Lee, Shufan Zhang, Bill Young, Kenneth Han, Jiranut Sukomol, Vanessa Paus, Sarina Tran, David Kim, Hannah Fitchett, Yu-Chen Pan, Philmon Tesfaye, Alia W Johnson, Xiaqing Zhao, Danijel Djukovic, Daniel Raftery, Daniel E L Promislow

+*Aging Cell* 2024 Nov;23(11):e14292. doi: 10.1111/acel.14292

 This GitHub is organized into parent folders for each of the following code sections:
 Each contains at least one .R file with the R code, with reference to the data that is also available within the folder.